5 minute read – Tube Lighting Guide by VIRIBRIGHT

 1.)
 Direct Wire or Ballast Bypass LED Tubes

-The most commonly installed, but least expensive (and oldest) option is the direct wire or ballast bypass option.
-Rather than building expensive circuitry within for the ballast to function, this option does enables the ballast to be bypassed entirely by the user.
-At installation, it will run directly off of the line voltage.
+Also known as “Type-B”, the most commonly installed is the direct wire or ballast bypass option.
+Rather than building expensive circuitry within for the ballast to function, this option enables the ballast to be bypassed entirely by the user.
+At installation, it will run directly off of the line voltage, therefore “bypassing” the ballast.

 Non-Shunted Rapid Start Tombstones